zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 ========

-A simple application to create coordinate and observation data for robot.py and robotplus.py.
+A simple application to create coordinate and observation data for robot.py or robotplus.py.
 User have to set up and orient the total station on the station and observe targets.

 Usage: coomaker.py output_file sensor port